MangoWAY/zotero-plugin-template/README.md

 When file changes are detected in `src` or `addon`, the plugin will be automatically compiled and reloaded.

+> If the plugin does not take effect
+> 1. Find the plug-in and enable it;
+> 2. Turn off Zotero;
+> 3. Run the npm command again;

 <details style="text-indent: 2em">
 <summary>💡 Steps to add this feature to an existing plugin</summary>